deephdc/deep-docs/source/technical/nova-lxd/nova-lxd-ansible.md

-# Overview
+# OpenStack nova-lxd installation via Ansible

 This document provide step by step deployment of Openstack site with nova-lxd via Openstack Ansible.
 That would allows site admins to avoid obstacles and pitfalls during deployment and create a Openstack site with nova-lxd for testing and development in a short time without studying extensive documentation of Openstack Ansible.

 This documentation also show that nova-lxd is supported (although not perfectly, see steps 10-11 for fixing LXD configuration) in mainstream Openstack deployment tool beside Ubuntu-specific Juju charms.
 Ubuntu 18.04 and LXD 3.0 are also supported (instead of 16.04 / LXD 2.0 used in Juju).

-# Comparison between Openstack Ansible and Juju/conjure-up
+## Comparison between Openstack Ansible and Juju/conjure-up

 Juju is Ubuntu- specific, and using Ubuntu distro packages for installing Openstack.
 Openstack Ansible is distro-neutral and by default it uses source code from github for Openstack installation (configurable for distro packages, however).
 For testing and development, installation via source code has advantages using latest codes, however, for production sites, distro packages are more stable, especially when Ubuntu offers up to 5-year software maintenance in comparison with 18-month from Openstack.